Hereditary Transthyretin-Mediated (hATTR) Amyloidosis

 Note: Requires Precertification:

-Precertification of patisiran (Onpattro), inotersen (Tegsedi), and vutrisiran (Amvuttra) are required of all Aetna participating providers and members in applicable plan designs.
+Precertification of patisiran (Onpattro), eplontersen (Wainua), inotersen (Tegsedi), and vutrisiran (Amvuttra) are required of all Aetna participating providers and members in applicable plan designs.
 For precertification of patisiran (Onpattro), inotersen (Tegsedi), or vutrisiran (Amvuttra), call (866) 752-7021 or fax (888) 267-3277.
 For Statement of Medical Necessity (SMN) precertification forms, see Specialty Pharmacy Precertification.

 Patisiran (Onpattro)